0xmdk/Doc0x/content/Policy Frameworks/CGI - Security Baseline Discipline.md

 ## Policy Statements

-The following statements should guide cloud adoption architecture decisions to ensure compliance with governance efforts related to the Security Baseline discipline.
+The following statements should guide cloud adoption architecture decisions to ensure compliance with governance efforts related to the SecuritY Baseline discipline.

 <html>
 	<body><p>